LachlanHouston/bachelor_project/README.md

 Implementation of a Wasserstein GAN with gradient penalty to perform speech enhancement

 ## Location of important code

 All code can be found in the `gan` directory.

-`gan/models/Autoencoder.py` contains the training loop, including loss functions and training and validation steps
+`gan/models/autoencoder.py` contains the training loop, including loss functions and training and validation steps.

+`gan/models/discriminator.py` and `gan/models/generator.py` contain the implementation of the discriminator and generator.

 ## Repository file structure